OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     export class AppModule { }
     ````

 1. Angular allows you to break your solution up into components.
-The Angular CLI already created an app componen.
+The Angular CLI already created an app component.
 Open **src/app/app.component.html** to update it's markup as seen below.

     ````html
     <!--The content below is only a placeholder and can be replaced.-->